 - 4 slices Sourdough bread, 1" slices cut from a round

 - 1/4 teaspoon Salt, flaky sea salt

-- 4 Nectarines, fresh, organic, washed and dried
+- 4 Nectarines, fresh, organic, washed and dried and sliced thinly

 - 3 tbsp.
 Honey

 - Turn oven to the "broil" setting and prepare a baking sheet by lining it with natural or regular parchment paper.

 - Drizzle the sourdough bread slices with the olive oil - just enough to lightly cover each slice.

 - Place baking sheet on middle rack of oven and broil the bread just until it's lightly brown and crispy on the edges.
 Remove from oven and turn the bread slices overContinue to broil for a minute or so, just to lightly crisp up the bottom of the slices

 - Remove toasts from oven and assemble the toasts with the other ingredients